merybenavente/adaptable_synthdatagen_system/src/core/README.md

 ## `Spec / Context`, from human config to routing features
 - Loads YAML recipes and extracts routing features (grammar, constraints).
-- Auto-detects grammar sections and triggers schema auto-derivation for TEMPLATER.
+- Auto-detects the grammar sections and triggers schema auto-derivation for TEMPLATER.
 - Builds `GenerationContext` to inform dynamic arm selection.